 Normal Anxiety vs. Harmful Anxiety

 Anxiety is the bodies “fight or flight” responses.
-These responses kept our early ancestors safe back in the days of “eat or be eaten”.
+This response kept our early ancestors safe back in the days of “eat or be eaten”.
 Survival of the fittest days.
 Our bodies would put out the adrenaline rush that is an indicator.
 It is a natural reaction to things perceived as life threatening and very stressful.

 In today’s modern world, this reaction is used to help motivate us.
 It prepares humans for obstacles we face, giving us energy to take the action when it’s needed.